CatenaTools/catena-public-docs/installation/docker.md

         {% partial file="/_partials/install-catena/obtain-catena-source.md" /%}

         ### 2. Install WSL
-        There are two options for running with Docker, with Docker Desktop or by using Docker Engine directly.
-Both options will require you to install WSL to your machine.
+        There are two options for running with Docker: with Docker Desktop, or by using Docker Engine directly.
+Both options will require you to install WSL on your machine.

         {% partial file="/_partials/install-catena/install-wsl.md" /%}

         ### 3. Install Docker
         #### Using Docker Desktop
         [Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/) is the easiest way to install Docker onto a Windows machine, though it requires a paid license for commercial use.
-If you prefer to register for a license, follow these instructions.
+If you prefer to register for a license, follow the instructions below.
 Otherwise, skip to [Using Docker Engine Directly](./docker.md#using-docker-engine-directly).

         1. [Download Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/)
         2. Begin installation
-            1. Ensure you select **Use WSL 2 instead of Hyper-V**
+            - Ensure you select **Use WSL 2 instead of Hyper-V**
         3. Once complete, [start Docker Desktop](https://docs.docker.com/desktop/setup/install/windows-install/#start-docker-desktop)
-        4. From Powershell, check that Docker is working correctly
+        4. From Powershell, check that Docker is working correctly:
         {% code-snippet file="/_partials/install-catena/validate-docker-installation.md" title="validate-docker-installation" language="bash" /%}
         5. Proceed To [Run Catena](./docker.md#4.-run-catena)